-Test case-driven testing or view-driven testing
+Test case-driven vs view-driven testing

 When doing automated or functional testing you may choose a route through your IT determined by what you consider to be the critical paths.
 This test case-driven approach has the benefit that it will shed light on the most important areas of your IT so that you can address them first.
 It will also highlight inconsistencies between views as you follow a workflow.
 It does require preparation of the test cases, however.

 View-driven testing involves examining each view as a thing in itself, without reference to others.
 It is quicker to get off the ground, but you may miss some “whole picture” issues or issues that have an impact on some critical functionality.

 Which testing regime you choose will depend on many factors.
 If the IT is mostly informational, and you are confident that the information architecture is clear and efficient, view-driven testing is adequate.
 If the IT is interactive and requires user input and decisions, test case-driven testing is highly recommended.
 Imagine if the login screen is inaccessible and you did not follow the “User can log in” test case, for example.

 If your IT is not web-based, the most common authoring tools provide you with ways to check the accessibility of the documents you are creating.
 Instructions:

 - Word 2016 and older versions, Word 365

 - Powerpoint 2016 and older versions, Powerpoint 365

 - PDF (Microsoft)

 If your IT is static, public and voluminous and you would like to check many pages in one go: